Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Empirical Analysis

-where $\bT_i^L$ and $\bT_i^R$ represent the factors for the left and right profiles.
+where $\bT_i^L$ and $\bT_i^R$ represent the factors for the left and right profiles and $\mathcal{I}(j, j') = 1$ if an interaction between $j$ and $j'$ is include in the model.
 The outcome variable $Y_i$ is equal to 1 if the left profile is selected and is equal to 0 if the right profile is chosen.

-With this new linear predictor formulation, the estimation and inference proceed as explained in Section~\ref{sec:methods}.
+To account for randomization restrictions, we include interactions between country of origin and reason for applying as well as between job and education.
+To test relevant theories, we include additional interactions between country of origin and job as well as country of origin and education.
+These interaction effects proved to be very small in magnitude (see Section~L of the Supplementary Material).
+Thus, we do not explore higher order interactions given the commonly adopted principle of hierarchy and sparsity \citep{wu2021experiments}, which implies that lower-order effects are expected to be more significant than higher-order effects and we should expect an even smaller number of nonzero effects.
+With this linear predictor formulation, the estimation and inference proceed as explained in Section~\ref{sec:methods}.

-We conduct the two analyses, one with two clusters and the other with three clusters.
-These two models perform equally well in terms of out-of-sample classification, a measure that can be used to choose the number of clusters.
-Using more than three clusters does not appear to give significantly improved substantive insights and provides little improvement in model performance.
-As noted previously, each analysis optimizes the Bayesian information criterion (BIC) to calibrate the amount of regularization and employs standardization weights to account for factors with different number of levels (see Appendices~\ref{sec:app_derivations_df}~and~\ref{sec:app_extensions_standardization}, respectively, for details).
+We conduct two analyses, one with two groups and the other with three groups.
+These two models perform equally well in terms of out-of-sample classification, a data-driven measure that can be used to choose the number of groups.
+Using more than three groups does not give improved substantive insights and provides little improvement in model performance.
+As noted previously, each analysis optimizes the BIC to calibrate the amount of regularization and employs standardization weights to account for factors with different number of levels (see Sections~G.4~and~H.3 of the Supplementary Material, respectively, for details).
 We treat education and job experience as ordered factors and only penalize the differences between adjacent levels.